-Welcome, dear friends, to the weekly “How Do I Do This” appointment!
+Welcome, dear friends, to the weekly “How do I do this” appointment!
 As we discovered in the previous posts, most surveillance footage is normally available in proprietary formats that standard players won’t play.
 We’ve also seen that Amped Replay lets you play many of such formats, so you can view them.
-How though can you convert them, whilst maintaining quality to preserve their evidential worth, so that other colleagues can play them?
+How though can you convert unplayable videos, whilst maintaining quality to preserve their evidential worth, so that other colleagues can play them?

 So far, we’ve drafted two issues:

 - You need to play the proprietary video file, which has been discussed in the first post of this series.